cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/authentication.md

 ```

 You can configure your service to check the signature of the JWT using either a
-fixed secret you provide it, or via a JWKS URL.
+fixed secret you provide, or via a JWKS URL.

 {% callout type="warning" title="You really should be using JWKS" %}
 Fixed secrets are very rarely a good idea in production environments, as they